B1NARY-GR0UP/nwa/README.md

 ### Docker - Run NWA through docker, for those do not have a Go environment

-> - main: Created/updated on every push to the main branch
+> - main: Created/updated on every push to the main branch.
-> - latest: Created/updated only when pushing version tags
+> - latest: Created/updated only when pushing version tags.
-> - version tags (e.g., 0.1.3): Created once per version tag push and preserved permanently
+> - version tags (e.g., 0.1.3): Created once per version tag push and preserved permanently.

 - **Install**